Chamber Music Society of Colombo: Activities

 The 24-piece ensemble typically performs without a conductor.
 Its repertoire includes baroque, classical and contemporary.

 The CMSC commissions new works from living composers that draw on Sri Lankan sources of inspiration.
-Works commissioned in this manner have led to three world premieres being performed by the ensemble: "Beyond the Horizon" by the late Premasiri Khemadasa, and "Paths in the Forest" and "Dawn of Kandula", both by Stephen Allen.
+Works commissioned in this manner have led to three world premieres being performed by the ensemble: "Beyond the Horizon" by Premasiri Khemadasa, and "Paths in the Forest" and "Dawn of Kandula", both by Stephen Allen.

 Concerts

 The Society started an "Emerging Artistes Program" in 2008, with a view to encouraging and educating gifted new artists.
 In March 2012, a collaboration with the Goethe Institute in Colombo began with an ongoing series entitled "Chamber Music Plus".

-The 2009-2010 season was mostly dedicated to presenting concerts and workshops celebrating the significant birth and death anniversaries of Henry Purcell, George Frideric Handel, Joseph Haydn, and Felix Mendelssohn Bartholdy.
+The 2009-2010 season was mostly dedicated to presenting concerts and workshops celebrating the significant birth and death anniversaries of Henry Purcell, George Frideric Handel, Joseph Haydn, and Felix Mendelssohn.
 Partnering the CMSC was the Goethe Institute – Colombo and the German Embassy in Sri Lanka.
 The Society frequently works with European diplomatic missions based in Colombo, including the Embassy of Norway and Rikskonsertene (Concerts Norway), to stage concerts relating to the music from those countries.